jacechua/unreal/README.md

 # unreal-engine
-Programming exercises on the Unreal Engine.
+Programming exercises on The Unreal Engine - unrealengine.com.